ministryofjustice/security-guidance/docs/system-test-standard.md

 > Departments and Agencies must put in place an appropriate range of technical controls for all IT systems, proportionate to the value, importance and sensitivity of the information held and the requirements of any interconnected systems.

 Policy statements on system testing are covered in the [IT Security Technical Users Policy](it-security-technical-users-policy.md).
-This document sets out the MoJ standard for system test implementation from a security perspective.
+This document sets out the standard for system test implementation from a security perspective.

 ### Scope

-This standard is concerned with the security testing of all MoJ IT systems including IT systems hosted by third party suppliers on behalf of the MoJ.
+This standard is concerned with the security testing of all IT systems including IT systems hosted by third party suppliers on behalf of the .

 ### Definitions